-Overview & Eligibility Melcor's share option plan provides for the granting of options to purchase common shares to full-time employees, directors and consultants of Melcor and its subsidiaries Approved by Shareholders Original plan - April 19, 2007 Amended plan with cashless exercise option May 12, 2018 Plan Maximum Options Outstanding Options Exercised 2 Options Available for Future Grants Balance as of 31-Dec-2018 1,800,000 1,040,647 8,000 751,353 % of Common Shares outstanding 1 5.40% 3.12% 0.02% 2.25% 2015 2016 2017 2018 Annual burn rate 0.71% 0.79% 0.83% 0.66% Maximum issuable to one insider & their associates 5% of outstanding Com mon Shares (including the ose issuable under any of ther plan) per year Maximum issuable to insiders in a one year period 10% of outstanding Con nmon Shares (including t hose issuable under and other plan) Maximum issuable to insiders at any time Cannot exceed 10% of t issuable under any othe anding Common Shares (including those Terms of stock options The Board of Directors sets the term and vesting schedule for options at the time of grant.
+Overview & Eligibility Melcor's share option plan provides for the granting of options to purchase common shares to full-time employees, directors and consultants of Melcor and its subsidiaries Approved by Shareholders Original plan - April 19, 2007 Amended plan with cashless exercise option May 12, 2018 Plan Maximum Options Outstanding Options Exercised Options Available for Future Grants Balance as of 31-Dec-2020 1,800,000 809,900 979,100 % of Common Shares outstanding 1 5.44 % 2.45 % - % 2.96 % 2017 2018 2019 2020 Annual burn rate 0.83 % 0.66 % 0.52 % - % Maximum issuable to one insider & their associates 5% of outstanding Commo n Shares (including those iss uable under any other plan) per year Maximum issuable to insiders in a one year period 10% of outstanding Comm on Shares (including those is ssuable under and other pla n) Maximum issuable to insiders at any time Cannot exceed 10% of the other plan) total issued and outstanding g Common Shares (including g those issuable under any Terms of stock options The Board of Directors sets the term and vesting schedule for options at the time of grant.
 If the company is in a trading black-out when the options expire, the expiration date will be extended for 10 business days after the blackout is lifted.
 Vesting schedule Options granted vest equally over 5 years. (ie:, one-fifth on first anniversary of grant date, one-fifth on second anniversary, etc.).
 The Board of Directors may waive the vesting period or change the vesting schedule at its discretion.
 Exercise price determination The exercise price is set at the volume-weighted average closing price on the Toronto Stock Exchange for the 20 trading days prior to and including the grant date.
-Assignability conditions Non-transferrable and n on-assignable.
+Assignability conditions Non-transferrable and non a-assignable.
 Cessation of entitlement If an Optionee ceases to be a director, officer, employee or service provider of Melcor for a reason other than death (including resignation, retirement and termination), Options remain exercisable for 60 days.
 In the event of termination with cause, Options expire immediately.
 In the event of death or permanent disability, Options remain exercisable for 6 months.
 Amendment provision The Board may amend the plan provided that the amendment does not alter or impair previously granted Options, subject to TSX approval.
 Amendments not requiring shareholder approval include amendments of a typographical, grammatical, clerical or administrative nature or which are required to comply with regulatory requirements.
 Shareholder approval is required on items described in Section 613(i) of the TSX Company Manual, including reduction to exercise price or extension of the term benefiting an insider, removing or exceeding the maximum issuable to insiders, an increase to the maximum securities issuable, or amendments to an amending provision.
 If the Board terminates the plan, the provisions of the plan will continue in effect as long as any options remain outstanding.
-Stock appreciation right No ability to transform of options into stock apprec iation rights exists under the plan.

-In certain events where the Corporation is not the surviving entity (take-over bid, liquidation of dissolution, reorganization, or merger or consolidation with one or more entitities), the Board may accelerate the vesting of options.

-Financial assistance to employees NIL

-Entitlements subject to ratification NIL
+Stock appreciation right No ability to transform options into stock appreciation rights exists under the plan.
+Other information In certain events where the Corporation is not the surviving entity (take-over bid, liquidation or dissolution, reorganization, or merger or consolidation with one or more entities), the Board may accelerate the vesting of options.
+Financial assistance to employees NIL Entitlements subject to ratification NIL